FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Analysis of the singular case in Cases A and B

 \end{defn}

-The behaviour around a regular singular fold point is described in the next theorem.
-The existence of \emph{canards} is coupled with the existence of a Hopf bifurcation, which in such systems is referred to as a \emph{singular Hopf bifurcation}.
+The dynamics near a regular singular fold point is explored in Theorem \ref{th:canard}.
+The occurrence of \emph{canards} is linked to a Hopf bifurcation, known in these systems as a \emph{singular Hopf bifurcation}.